History and Purpose

 By providing these scholarships, the Marshall Commission intends to develop future U.S. leaders with a lasting understanding of British society, who will strengthen the enduring relationship between the British and American peoples, their governments, and their institutions.
 Through their direct engagement with Britain through its best academic programmes, Scholars will enhance their intellectual and personal growth, contributing to their ultimate success.

-Marshall Scholarships finance young Americans of high ability to study for a one (12 months) or two year degree in the United Kingdom.
+Marshall Scholarships finance young Americans of high ability to study for one or two one-year degrees or one two-year degree in the United Kingdom.
 Up to forty Scholars are selected each year.
 The Two Year Marshall Scholarship is tenable for two academic years (i.e. 22 months), but an extension may be granted on a limited basis for strong academic reasons, subject to the availability of funds.
 Funding includes university fees, cost of living expenses, annual book and thesis grants, research and daily travel grants, and fares to and from the United States.
 Any subject of study is welcomed except pursuit of professional degrees and some other restrictions, outlined in the Rules for Candidates.

 Applicants must be/have:

 - Seniors who will have obtained a bachelor’s degree before the time of the grant, or alumnae, up to two years from their date of graduation from college (no age restrictions)